 Why You’ll Love This Recipe

-Versatile – these candy cane donuts are just as delicious and freshly made as they are topped with a buttercream frosting or paleo-approved glaze.
+Versatile – These paleo donuts are just as delicious and freshly made as they are topped with a buttercream frosting or paleo-approved glaze.

 Ingredients And Substitutions

-Almond flour keeps the baked donuts light and gives a dose of healthy fats.
-Learn the difference between almond flour and ground almonds and make sure to use almond flour.
+Almond flour: Learn the difference between almond flour and ground almonds and make sure to use almond flour.

 Coconut flour gives the donuts all the feel of rich carbohydrates but without eating all the carbs.
 Learn more about coconut flour vs almond flour.

-Crushed candy canes – you’ll need some for the donuts themselves and even more if you plan to frost them.
+If using candy canes: You’ll need some for the donuts themselves and even more if you plan to frost them.
 Grab pre-crushed ones from your local bulk food store versus crushing them yourself.
 Trust me on this.
 Candy canes can also be replaced by paleo chocolate chips if you’re not using them for Christmas.

 Step 1: In a large bowl, combine the dry ingredients and mix well to ensure no clumps.